danielsan1123/CAMP-model-with-Excel-and-Python/README.md

 1. Market inefficiency happens, and individuals often have asymmetrical information for investing.
 2. Market conditions change dynamically, and fluctuations of the past do not represent the future.
 3. Unsystematic risk can be diversified away in a well-constructed portfolio, but not all investors may have fully diversified portfolios.

+   For open xlsx for Excel calculation and ipynb for data visualizing preference

 <img width="810" alt="Screenshot 2024-09-17 at 7 45 24 PM" src="https://github.com/user-attachments/assets/1e145f82-22a0-436c-80b6-40fd99a66164">

 ![MAG7_CAPM-gb](https://github.com/user-attachments/assets/1868a89f-1339-4ce7-8216-cf9d4e670cbc)